 Instructors, researchers and employees are typically provided with their NSID when they begin working.
 Occasionally the process to create the NSID has not been completed by the time they start; if this occurs the account request form (46 KB PDF) can be used to request an NSID.

-U of S Alumni who graduated prior to 2001 will not have been assigned NSIDs and should contact the University Advancement Customer Service Centre to obtain one.
+U of S Alumni who graduated prior to 2001 will not have been assigned NSIDs and should contact Advancement and Community Engagement to obtain one.

 Upon receiving an NSID and password, members of the University community should provide a mobile number, an alternate email address or create secret questions in My IT Services (MITS) in case they forget their password.
 MITS can be accessed by clicking the password icon in PAWS.

 Students, instructors, researchers and employees should check with their local IT support staff or go to the ICT Help Desk (ID will be required) if they do not know their NSID.
-Alumni should contact University Advancement if they do not know their NSID.
+Alumni should contact Advancement and Community Engagement if they do not know their NSID.

 Off-campus clients and organizations may be eligible for an NSID depending on their relationship with the University; they should contact the ICT Help Desk.